Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 > ##### Site Identifiers
 > Depending on your specific needs you will have one to many sites within the IRIS system assigned to your organization.
 Orders have a direct relationship to the site therefore an identifier for the site must be included in your submission.
 >
-> If you operate within a brick and mortar type model, you typically will want to have one site in the IRIS system per physical location your cameras reside.
-If > you operate more in a mobile workflow, you typically have a single site.
-In the multisite mode, the state where the exam is performed is assumed to be the state > configured on the site record within IRIS.
-If you operate in a single site mode, you must provide the state where the exam occurs in the order object.
+> If you operate within one or more medical facilities, you will want to configure one site in the IRIS system per physical location your cameras reside.
+If you operate in a mobile workflow, such as home health care, you typically configure a single site.
+In the multisite mode, the state where the exam is performed is assumed to be the state configured on the site record within IRIS.
+If you operate in a single site mode, you must provide the state where the exam occurs in the OrderRequest object.
 >
 > For single site workflows, IRIS will provide you with the identifier to supply for the Site.
 This because it's not an identifier you established yourself.
 >
 > For multisite workflows, you will provide IRIS with your identifiers for each site as they are added.
-This can be done programmatically through this interface or
-> through the Administrator application.
-If added from this interface you must include all the required properties for adding a new site in the Site structure.
+This can be done programmatically through this interface or through the Administrator application.
+If added from this interface you must include all the required properties for adding a new site in the [site](/objectmodel/RequestObject#site) structure.
-> This is described in full detail in the [site](/objectmodel/RequestObject#site) section.
->

 ##### Next -> [IRIS Object Models](/objectmodel/Objectmodels)